Wrangling and Cleaning AQS Sensor Data

 588

-There are many dates missing from the data.
-However, when we combine these data for this sensor with other sensors, we expect to have enough data to fit a model.
+data for this sensor with other sensors, we expect to have enough data to fit a model.

 Our final wrangling step is to check the quality of the PM2.5 measurements.

 12.3.4.
-Checking the Quality of PM2.5 Measurements¶
+Checking the Quality of PM2.5 Measurements#

 px.scatter(aqs, x='date_local', y='pm25',